 It’s important to note that neither B visa holders (tourists) nor undocumented immigrants are eligible to apply for a work permit; it is illegal for an employer to hire people who fall into either of these categories.

 As of Oct.
 5, 2017, USCIS is no longer accepting DACA initial requests or renewals.
-DACA recipients whose still-valid EAD was lost, stolen or destroyed can request a replacement by filing a new Form I-765 at any time, but no applications for new EADs or EAD renewals will be accepted.
-DACA stands for Deferred Action for Childhood Arrivals; it allowed undocumented immigrants who came to the United States as children (brought to the United States before the age of 16 and under the age of 31 when the program was launched) to apply for a renewable two-year period of deferred action from deportation and to be eligible to work in the country.
+Deferred Action for Childhood Arrivals (DACA) program recipients whose still-valid EAD was lost, stolen or destroyed can request a replacement by filing a new Form I-765 at any time, but no applications for new EADs or EAD renewals will be accepted.
+DACA allowed undocumented immigrants who came to the United States as children (brought to the United States before the age of 16 and under the age of 31 when the program was launched) to apply for a renewable two-year period of deferred action from deportation and to be eligible to work in the country.

-If you are an asylee, it is critical to make sure that prior to filing the Form I-765 that you have complied with the required waiting period to seek employment authorization.
+If you are an asylee, before you file the Form I-765 it is critical to make sure you have complied with the required waiting period to seek employment authorization.
 This “clock” begins to tick when a complete asylum application is received by USCIS.
 Certain circumstances may cause the clock to stop, which can delay your ability to seek employment authorization.
 For more information regarding this it is best to speak to an immigration attorney.

 Applying for a U.S. work permit